yifen9/yifen9.li/index.md

   <div id="bio-third" style="display: none;">
     <p>
-      LI Yifeng is from China and is currently pursuing a Bachelor's degree in Computer Science at the University of Trento, Italy.
+      LI Yifeng is from China and is currently pursuing a Bachelor's Degree in Computer Science (L-31) at the University of Trento, Italy.
       He is also conducting research and development internships at CHuB and MoDiS, Fondazione Bruno Kessler (FBK).
     </p>